prometheus/prometheus/web/ui/react-app/README.md

 ## Introduction

-The [React-based](https://reactjs.org/) Prometheus UI was was bootstrapped using [Create React App](https://github.com/facebook/create-react-app), a popular toolkit for generating React application setups.
+The [React-based](https://reactjs.org/) Prometheus UI was bootstrapped using [Create React App](https://github.com/facebook/create-react-app), a popular toolkit for generating React application setups.
 You can find general information about Create React App on [their documentation site](https://create-react-app.dev/).

 Instead of plain JavaScript, we use [TypeScript](https://www.typescriptlang.org/) to ensure typed code.